Anacron-sec/esp32-DHT11/README.md

 Clone this repo inside [esp]/esp-idf/components folder

 ## How to use
-Import dht11.h inside your program and then call DHT11_read() whenever you need to read from the DHT11 sensor.<br/>
+Import dht11.h inside your program, initialize the device with DHT11_init(gpio_num) and then call DHT11_read() whenever you need to read from the DHT11 sensor.<br/>
-DHT11_read() returns a struct with temperature and humidity and status code of the operation for error checking.<br/>
+DHT11_read() returns a struct with temperature and humidity and a status code of the operation for error checking.<br/>

 Check the examples folder for more information.